bench-routes/bench-routes/CONTRIBUTING.md

-# Contributing to Jarvis-personal-assistant
+# Contributing to Bench-routes

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to `Jarvis-personal-assistant`.
+The following is a set of guidelines for contributing to `Bench-routes`.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct

 This project and everyone participating in it is governed by this [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [jarvis.passistant@gmail.com](mailto:jarvis.passistant@gmail.com).
+Please report unacceptable behavior to [**benchroutes@gmail.com**](mailto:benchroutes@gmail.com).

 ## How Can I Contribute?